 Bevel your edges before welding.
 Two bevels on the joining edges create a little valley that the weld pool can form in, which will ensure full penetration in butt welds.
 When you complete your tack weld, you can position your electrode to stick out of the gun between your bevel valley and the angle grinder.

 Don’t let your wire be touching the base material.
-Only squeeze the trigger for two seconds before completing the tacking loop.
+Only squeeze the trigger for two seconds before completing the tracking loop.

 Repeat the tacking, alternating sides so your heat spreads evenly until you have the tacks spread about an inch apart.
 Run the beads across your joint.